 Having a diagnosis doesn’t guarantee that a child qualifies under IDEA.

 If you think your child needs special education services, you have to follow a legal process to make it happen.
-This process can be confusing.
-It can involve several laws.
+This process can be confusing, and it can involve several laws.
 The Individuals with Disabilities Education Act (IDEA) is the most important one to understand.

-As the nation’s special education law, IDEA provides rights and protections to children with disabilities and to their parents.
-Learning your rights under IDEA can make it easier for your child to get the help he needs (and is legally entitled to) at school.
+As the nation’s special education law, IDEA provides rights and protections to children with disabilities and to their parents or legal guardians.
+Learning your rights under IDEA can make it easier to get the help your child needs (and is legally entitled to) at school.

 The Purpose of IDEA